FoibeU/Neg3_Implimation/LearnEasy/README.md

-Add afunction that displays language info
+Add a function that searches for programmin languages